larowlan/time-travel-with-git/slides.md

 - In reality, nobody
 - Yet we have a product manager
-- And we keep adding things to core
+- And we keep adding things to core to compete

 --